-Comb bindings are those plastic spines that turn stacks of photocopies into lay-flat books.
+Comb binders are plastic spines that turn stacks of photocopies into lay-flat books.
 They’re more flexible than using a 3-hole punch and brass fasteners, but they cost a bit more… but not much more.
 Here’s how to bind on the cheap.

 The first thing to do is look on Ebay and at office auctions to find a machine.
 As organizations go paperless, or generally use less printing, the machines become redundant, and may be sold.